content-left-bg.png

 PublishingPageContent

-Guideline review date: 28 October 2021
+Guideline review date: 24 September 2025

 This guideline is provided to support schools in implementing the managing risks in school curriculum activities procedure.

-The CARA planner must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.
+The CARA planner (DOCX, 232KB) must be used for the specific school context in conjunction with this guideline considering additional risks, hazards and controls and including environmental, facility, equipment and student considerations.

-For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template.
+For activities beyond the scope of this guideline, complete a CARA record using the CARA generic template (DOCX, 98KB).

 Activity scope

 Depending on the scope of this activity, other risk assessments may be required when planning.
-Curriculum activities encompassing more than one CARA guideline (e.g. bushwalking while camping) must comply with the requirements of all CARA guidelines appropriate to the activity.
+Curriculum activities encompassing more than 1 CARA guideline (e.g. bushwalking while camping) must comply with the requirements of all CARA guidelines appropriate to the activity.

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (OEEC) and consult with OEEC centre staff for risk assessment requirements.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.
-For activities conducted off-site, schools must comply with the school excursions procedure.

 Risk level